tomboulier/FreqProf/README.md

 ### freqprof - Convert data to moving sum/proportion
 * Converts binary data to a list with information needed to create a frequency profile
-* Arguments:
-  data.behavior- data.frame with binary data
-  window- size of window as a proportion of dataset step- the number of bins a window advances at a time resolution- the time interval in which data is being recorded which- data as a sum or proportion

 ```{r}
 > freqprof(s58, window= round(0.25 * nrow(s58)), step = 1, resolution = 1, which= "sum")
 ```